kohutd/binland/README.md

 ```

 #### Type aliases:
-You can easily alias a type using this syntax:
+You can easily alias a type using the following syntax:
 ```
 type TYPE_NAME = [...TYPE_NAME| ];
 ```